gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a threshold-nearing provisional joint reading that pressures promotion without yet warranting stable coupling
 -	a bounded promotion into stable joint choreography once durable reciprocal support actually crosses threshold
 -	a stable joint state that can come under early internal stress without immediately collapsing
--	and a stable joint state that can subsequently restabilize when that stress is reabsorbed
+-	a stable joint state that can subsequently restabilize when that stress is reabsorbed
+-	and a re-stabilized stable joint state that can later reopen a serious break corridor under harsher asymmetry

 That distinction matters and appears to be maintainable so far.

 ---

 ### 10. Coherence is beginning to act as the selection principle
-By Cycles 5–21, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
+By Cycles 5–22, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
 -	What survived was not what was initially plausible, but what remained coherent enough.
 -	What re-entered was not what was preferred symbolically, but what regained coherence strongly enough.
 -	What was provisionally confirmed was not what was merely tempting, but what persisted coherently across another interval.